emilynishikimoto/Hack-Holyoke-2020-/README.md

 HackHolyoke.py includes the command line program, the rest are part of the Django implementation.
 DEMO.mv includes a demo of both the command line and the Django programs.

+# Official Hackathon Entry
+The official Hackathon entry can be found at this [link.](https://devpost.com/software/covidtracker-1ho7uj)

+# Required
+Python